10 Basic Requirements to Meet Your Hotel Guest Needs

 Most guests are surprisingly sensitive to bad smells like staleness, mildew, or lingering food aroma.
 These can influence the perception of the quality and cleanliness of a lodging.

 Take extra care to address your hotel fragrance–not too chemical smelling and not too pungent.
 Especially the carpets and curtains.
+Fresh is best.

 Great Dining Experience